darryllittman/Pixlgram/docs/redux-structure.md

 # Auth Cycles:

 Session API Request Actions:
--signUp
+- signUp
-  -invoked from SignupForm onSubmit
+  - invoked from SignupForm onSubmit
-  -POST /api/users is called
+  - POST /api/users is called
-  -receiveCurrentUser is set as the success callback -logIn
+  - receiveCurrentUser is set as the success callback
+- logIn
   -invoked from LoginForm onSubmit
   -POST /api/session is called
-  -receiveCurrentUser is set as the success callback -logOut
+  -receiveCurrentUser is set as the success callback
+- logOut
   -invoked from Navbar onClick
   -DELETE /api/session is called
-  -removeCurrentUser is set as the success callback -fetchCurrentUser
+  -removeCurrentUser is set as the success callback
+- fetchCurrentUser
   -invoked from App in componentDidMount
   -GET /api/session is called
   -receiveCurrentUser is set as the success callback